Vanderbilt University Employee COVID-19 Emergency Relief Fund

 Vanderbilt University Employee COVID-19 Emergency Relief Fund has been established to support faculty, staff and postdocs who are experiencing significant, temporary financial challenges as a direct result of the COVID-19 pandemic.
 As we enter Phase II+ of Return to Campus, the University recognizes that the current crisis is a hardship to everyone in our community.
 The fund is in place to help those in need with costs that are occurring because of the COVID-19 crisis.

 The Vanderbilt University Employee COVID-19 Emergency Relief Fund has been created under an Internal Revenue Code (section 139).
 Therefore, it is limited to the federally declared COVID-19 disaster and to employees only.
-Eligible expenses include medical expenses, temporary housing needs attributable to COVID-19, and increased dependent care expenses arising from the COVID-19 pandemic’s impact on usual dependent care arrangements.
+Eligible expenses include medical expenses, temporary housing needs attributable to COVID-19, and increased dependent care expenses arising from the COVID-19 pandemic’s impact on usual dependent care arrangements due to school closings.

 This fund does not replace the Faculty and Staff Hardship Fund which is also available to support faculty, staff and postdocs.
 The employee-funded staff hardship fund is administered by the Employee Assistance Program (EAP) to provide counseling and resources including financial support.
 The Faculty and Staff Hardship Fund is available to all VU employees and VUMC employees regardless of income level.